iterorganization/IMAS-Python/docs/source/imaspy_architecture.rst

 -   If needed, it creates a target IDS of the destination DD version.
 -   It then uses the ``NBCPathMap`` to convert data and store it in the target IDS.

-:py:class:`~imaspy.db_entry.DBEntry` can also handle automatic DD version conversion.
-It uses the same ``DDVersionMap`` and ``NBCPathMap`` as :py:func:`~imaspy.ids_convert.convert_ids`.
+:py:class:`~imas.db_entry.DBEntry` can also handle automatic DD version conversion.
+It uses the same ``DDVersionMap`` and ``NBCPathMap`` as :py:func:`~imas.ids_convert.convert_ids`.
 When reading data from the backends, the ``NBCPathMap`` is used to translate between the old and the new DD version.
-See the implementation in :py:mod:`imaspy.backends.imas_core.db_entry_helpers`.
+See the implementation in :py:mod:`imas.backends.imas_core.db_entry_helpers`.

 Miscelleneous